Argennon-Project/ascee/src/ascee/argc/README.md

 lower case names and use snake_case naming convention.
 Class types always end with `_c` suffix.
 There are clear differences between primitive and class types:

-Primitive types are always passed by value, class types are **always** passed by reference.
+Primitive types can be passed by value or reference, class types are **always** passed by reference.

 A function can return a primitive type, but it can not return a class type.